 - After following instructions for your pie crust prior to baking, place the pecan halves inside the pie crust

-- Bake the pie at 350 degrees for 45 - 55 minutes, until the center is hardly jiggly
+- Bake the pecan pie at 350 degrees for 45 - 55 minutes, until the center is hardly jiggly

-- Allow pie to cool to room temperature, or for two hours.
+- Allow the pie to cool to room temperature, or for two hours.
 After two hours, place the pie in the fridge to store.
 While you can serve the pie at room temperature, I have found it cuts best after being refrigerated.
 This also makes it a great make ahead pie.

 - Store leftover pie covered with plastic wrap or aluminum foil in the fridge for 3 - 4 days